tomato42/marvin-toolkit/README.md

 ignored.

 You should execute the ciphertexts in sets, in random order.
+The harness itself should be side-channel free (for example, the memory location of the ciphertext must not be correlated with the plaintex).
-This kind of execution should minimize the effect of the systemic error and is necessary for the validity of the following statistical analysis.
+This kind of execution will minimize the effect of the systemic error and is necessary for the validity of the following statistical analysis.

+The easiest way to have a side-channel free harness, is to split it to two
+parts: one part which writes the ciphertexts to be processed to a file in random order (saving the order in which they are processed) and the second part which blindly reads those ciphertexts from a file and processes them in order (remember that ciphertexts are the same size as the RSA modulus, and APIs must accept zero padded ciphertexts, so each ciphertext is the exact same size).

 Save the resulting execution times to a `timing.csv` file, where each column corresponds to collected times for a given ciphertext.